 Joe Harris has been a business and IT consultant for over twenty years, providing strategic services and influential changes to a cross section of Fortune 500 companies.
 Though his primary career focus is to apply simple, creative solutions to complex business problems, his second life is dedicated to growing the sport of cycling.
 Since 1992 he has worn almost every hat from operations manager in a national bike store chain (Performance), managed the Indiana University collegiate cycling club (1992-1993) through two of its three consecutive National track cycling championships, soigneur (Saturn Pro Cycling), tour guide in Europe (VeloSport Vacations), journalist and editor (Mountain Biking), and market analyst and team patron (Computer Sciences Corporation).
 He was a liaison between Team CSC and U.S. clients while with the firm, and served as its cycling market subject matter expert in the Consulting division.
-More recently he volunteers his time to organizations that seek to bring bicycles and bicycle manufacturing capabilities into developing nations, and has relocated to Belgium to stay close to the European racing scene.
-He can be reached at email@example.com and on skype and twitter as jharris2453.
+He also volunteers his time to organizations that seek to bring bicycles and bicycle manufacturing capabilities into developing nations.
+Today, he is a strategic IT consultant for Kaiser Permanente based in Portland, Oregon, helping to steer a multi-year roadmap of pharmacy and healthcare technology investments including an innovative drug anti-diversion platform.
+He can be reached at firstname.lastname@example.org and on skype and twitter as jharris2453.

 We have no financial interest whatsoever in professional cycling, nor any personal stake in this discussion other than wanting to see a beautiful sport restored to greater respectability, and for cycling to prosper in the future.
 As the philosopher and statesman Edmund Burke said, “The only thing necessary for the triumph of evil is for good men to do nothing.”

 To Sign Up For Our Updates, Click Below